sofiavvb/sofiavvb/README.md

 - 🚀 Technology and Innovation enthusiast
 - 🔍 Passionately curious
-- 🎵 Music lover
-- 📚 Really love to learn new things and to challenge myself
+- 📚 I love to learn new things and to challenge myself
-- 🖥️ Currently, I'm learning more about web development!
+- 🖥️ Currently, I'm learning more about iOS development!
 ---

 <div align="center">